Furthering the art of literature and culture

 ““An adventure so thrilling it makes time fly!””

-2022 and 2023 Highlights at Renaissance One
+2022 to 2024 Highlights at Renaissance One

 Jason Allen-Paisant the Jamaican born and Leeds based poet and academic won the highly prestigious Forward Prize award for Best Collection for Self Portrait as Othello (Carcanet, 2023).
 Read him in conversation HERE.
 Poets Momtaza Mehri, Malika Booker and Bohdan Piasecki and other poets were also awarded Forward Poetry Prizes.